PARIJAH DIARIES 1

-And that’s it.
+Is that it?
 So many synonyms, and just four antonyms?
 I suppose normal never needs many words.

 My thinking wasn’t always ūtlendisc, of course.
 I was once an inlander too.
 It was only when I left my country, moving not so far, but across the sea, to Amsterdam, where on a day in early 2002 I wandered into a coffeeshop after work to check my emails, and there on the computer screen was a document left by the previous user when his or her coins ran out: FAA protocols for the interception of hi-jacked planes.

 By that time I’d stopped shelling out six euros a time for imported copies of The Guardian, which I’d read for all my adult life inland.
 I still saw BBC 24-hour news, and CNN, on the tiny television with built-in VHS I’d brought with me.
 The endlessly recycling headlines, slick logos and urgent, fight-or-flight-mode music.

 As I stirred sugar into my coffee I scanned the document, thought ‘Hmm, that’s odd’ like an inlander, closed it, and found a website behind it on the screen — What Really Happened, a ‘content farm’ type site run by Mike Rivero out of Hawaii.
 After that I started reading the whole world’s press — and the citizen press.
 And it took a while from there, but eventually, more than half a year after I left my country, I arrived in ūtland, and here I am, a million miles from where I started out.

 Though very much inland in the physical sense, landlocked, even, here in Isan, North Eastern Thailand.
 There are people around me who have never seen the sea.
 But that’s OK — there plenty of people who travel the world and never set foot outside their In-land, it’s so strong in them.
 I’ve known them and worked with them, and fallen out with a few.